 It is shown as a percentage of the property's value, so if you bought a house for £200,000, a 10% deposit would come to £20,000.

-Your mortgage provider will lend you the rest, which is called the loan to value (LTV).
+Your mortgage provider will lend you the remaining 90% of the purchase price.
+This is what is known as the Loan-to-Value (LTV).
+It measures the percentage of the property price that you will need to borrow to make the purchase.
 In the above example a 90% LTV mortgage would cover the remaining £180,000, which would be the amount you owe your lender.

 Mortgages are offered by financial companies like banks and building societies.